 The Florida Statutes Section 316.066 states that car accident reports can only become public after 60 days have elapsed since the date of the crash.
 During these 60 days, only a few people can access the report.
 Once the report is made public, anyone can obtain it.

-Why Is Access to Crash Reports Restricted for 60 Days?
+Why is Access to Crash Reports Restricted for 60 Days?

 The period following an accident is often difficult and strenuous for the victims.
 And one of the reasons the state restricts access to this report is to protect the victims’ privacy.
 Previously, doctors, chiropractors, car rental services, etc. could make unsolicited calls to the victims and even make home visits.
-Currently, this law protects the victims from people who could try to profit from the victims’ accident.
+Currently, this law protects the victims from people who could try to profit from the victims’ accidents.

 Similarly, the state keeps these records private to discourage the filing of frivolous and falsified insurance claims.

 What if a Non-Authorized Person Accesses a Crash Accident Report?

 Illegally obtaining or attempting to obtain a car accident report is a crime in Florida.
 Such acts attract third-degree felony charges.
 Anyone who discloses protected personal information contained in the report will also face the same penalty.

 What Information Could Be Found in an Accident Report?

 Car accident reports contain a summary of what occurred in the collision, including the facts of the accident and the investigating officer’s opinions.
 The report will include this type of information:

 - Approximation of the date and time of the accident